Chemo = throwing up, right?

 To fight cancer specifically:

 - Frankincense essential oil was tested specifically against bladder cancer cells, and in a petri dish, it literally killed them, yet left the normal bladder cells alone.
 My dad diffuses pure Frankincense oil into the air every morning as he gets ready for work, thanks to my mom filling the diffuser for him.
-(Sources: 1, 2, 3, 4, 5)
+(Sources: 1, 2, 3 (link no longer available), 4, 5)

 - No caffeine.
 Coffee is a diuretic as well as being caffeinated, and caffeine is generally not recommended for cancer patients.
 Plus, chemo drugs are very hard on the kidneys and liver (perhaps because they’re overworked trying to detoxify too much???), so anything that takes fluid from the body really needed to be avoided.
 My dad is drinking Red Rocks Tea from the Tea Spot, a business started by a cancer survivor.
 It was what she recommended for him and was already my favorite from the samples I tried a few years ago.